andrewcoggins/TradingPlatform/README.md

 2. Open the project in the java IDE of your choice.
 Be sure to enable maven nature upon creation of your project.

 3. The project should be ready to use.
-Direct any enduring issues to this project's [issue page](https://github.com/andrewcoggins/TradingPlatform/issues).
+Note that assembly has been tested in only Eclipse and Intellij IDEA.
+Please direct any enduring issues to this project's [issue page](https://github.com/andrewcoggins/TradingPlatform/issues).

 ## Requirements